 Policy & Workforce Development.
 Montana has participated in projects supporting better-informed decision making at the state level.
 WICHE initiatives have been sponsored by the Ford Foundation, Lumina Foundation for Education, the U.S. Department of Education, and others.
 In addition, WICHE policy experts often visit the state to present or consult on a number of vital issues, including the state’s workforce needs and balancing the financial aid portfolio between grants, loans, and scholarships, as well as between merit- and need-based aid.
 Montanans also keep current on pressing policy issues developing all over the nation through WICHE’s extensive network.

-Montana participated in a Gates-funded meeting in 2008 that brought together the stewards of the data systems in 14 of the WICHE states for discussions around linking data internally and with other states.
+Montana participated in a Gates-funded meeting that brought together the stewards of the data systems in 14 of the WICHE states for discussions around linking data internally and with other states.
 A central topic of conversation was how to address the challenges to data sharing presented by Family Educational Rights and Privacy Act.
 The state also participated in a 2009 meeting organized by WICHE and the Sullivan Alliance aimed at improving the production of graduates in high-demand health-related fields, especially among those from underrepresented backgrounds.
 Another major meeting was the Western Summit on Workforce Certification and Higher Education, held in response to the national demand for more highly skilled workers in a host of fields, from healthcare to high tech.
 Participants explored how states might use a workforce certification system – which would allow business and higher education to communicate with a common language about workforce demand and supply – to better prepare individuals for productive careers and strengthen their economies.

 WICHE’s Lumina-funded project Getting What You Pay For: Understanding Higher Education Appropriations, Tuition, and Financial Aid promoted informed decision making and the alignment of higher education appropriations, tuition, and financial aid policy by state legislators, to improve student access and success.
 WICHE sent copies of the project’s eight policy briefs to all members of the Montana Legislature.